joanrig/vacation_bidder/README.md

 [ X ] Must render at least one index page (index resource - 'list of things') via JavaScript and an Active Model Serialization JSON Backend. //vacations - "Inspire Me - list of attractions"

-[ debug ] Must render at least one show page (show resource - 'one specific thing') via JavaScript and an Active Model Serialization JSON Backend. //- Vacations - show notes
+[ X ] Must render at least one show page (show resource - 'one specific thing') via JavaScript and an Active Model Serialization JSON Backend. //- Categories - show attractions && Vacations - show notes

 [ X ] Your Rails application must reveal at least one `has-many` relationship through JSON that is then rendered to the page. // category's attractions & vacation's attractions

-[ debug ] Must use your Rails application to render a form for creating a resource that is submitted dynamically through JavaScript. - //attractions new notes
+[ X ] Must use your Rails application to render a form for creating a resource that is submitted dynamically through JavaScript. - //new bidder form

 [ X ] At least one of the JS Model Objects must have a method on the prototype. // Vacation, Category && Attraction classes